Fennel (Foeniculum vulgare)

-Yes fennel does have a taste that resembles liquorice, cooking and roasted generally dissipates the stronger liquorice flavor.
+Yes fennel does have a taste that resembles liquorice, cooking and roasting generally dissipates the stronger liquorice flavour.

 Should fennel seeds be ground?

 That is dependent on what you’re cooking.
-Some people love the bigger chunks of the seeds and some people prefer the flavor more mixed in.
+Some people love the bigger chunks of the seeds and some people prefer the flavour more mixed in.